Razany98/ROS-Installation/README.md

 After installing many versions of Ubuntu, the best version that worked & installed successfully with me is Ubuntu 20.04.
 So, I recommend downloading this version.
 For the installation instructions follow the steps in the below video. https://www.youtube.com/watch?v=x5MhydijWmc&t=973s

-Put in mind that inatalling ROS and Ubuntu may take long time upto 2 hours.
+📌 Put in mind that inatalling ROS and Ubuntu may take long time upto 2 hours.

-You will realise when this process is done, that you can't maximize the window & Can't copy/paste.
+When this process is done, you will see that you can't maximize the window & Can't copy/paste.
-So to fix this problem you will need to download the GuestAddition, to do that follow the following steps:
+So to fix this problem you will need to download the GuestAddition, to do that, follow the following steps:
+- From the upper toolbox on the Ubuntu window choose Devices then